DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 methodology that fosters the process of community building and knowledge sharing has to depart from a joint reflection on what knowledge and its production mean, and what building a 'we' entails.
-However, no process by itself has the ability to erase power asymmetries --imbalances can very well occur within activist communities themselves along lines of race, class, gender, expertise, etc. Therefore, processes of collective research design and analysis need to take into account the power
+However, no process by itself has the ability to erase power asymmetries - imbalances can very well occur within activist communities themselves along lines of race, class, gender, expertise, etc. Therefore, processes of collective research design and analysis need to take into account the power